prendradjaja/bookworm/JOURNAL.md

 - [ ] Calendar styles are getting out of hand (z indexes!!!)
 - [ ] Rename event card
 - [ ] Remove app prefix from selectors
+- [ ] Move all z-indexes to one file

 Next (main):
 - [ ] Calendar: Don't show future dates (like GitHub commit graph)